SaleemKamaludin/SaleemKamaludin.github.io/courses/graduate/advanced-discrete-mathematics/index.md

 ## Course Description

 This graduate-level course explores advanced topics in discrete mathematics with particular emphasis on graph polynomials, enumerative combinatorics, recurrence relations, and generating functions.
+The course develops sophisticated counting techniques arising from algebraic and graph-theoretic structures and studies how polynomial invariants encode structural information about graphs.